zudwalex/mongoose/docs/README.md

 ```

 Create HTTP client connection.

+Note: this function does not connect to peer, it allocates required resources and
+starts connect process.
+Once peer is really connected `MG_EV_CONNECT` event is
+sent to connection event handler.

+Parameters:
 - `url` - specifies remote URL, e.g. `http://google.com`
 - `fn` - an event handler function
 - `fn_data` - an arbitrary pointer, which will be passed as `fn_data` when an
   event handler is called.
 This pointer is also stored in a connection
   structure as `c->fn_data`

-Note: this function does not connect to peer, it allocates required resources and
-starts connect process.
-Once peer is really connected `MG_EV_CONNECT` event is
-sent to connection event handler.
+Return value: pointer to created connection or `NULL` in case of error

 Usage example: